GridProtectionAlliance/UDPRebroadcaster/README.md

    127.0.0.1:3060, archive01.example.com:3070, 10.0.0.42:3080
    ```
 4. **Augmentation** — leave at **None** for byte-for-byte rebroadcast.
 Pick a protocol-aware augmentation to rewrite per-destination payloads — see [Augmentations](#augmentations) below.
 5. **Settings…** — opens the selected augmentation's settings dialog.
-Disabled when the selected augmentation has no settings form (e.g., **No augmentation**) and while the listener is running.
+Disabled when the selected augmentation has no settings form (e.g., **None** augmentation selection) and while the listener is running.
 See [Augmentation settings dialog](#augmentation-settings-dialog) for details.
 6. Click **Start** (the button toggles to **Stop** while listening).
 Port, Destinations, Augmentation, and Settings… controls all disable on Start — they're captured once and changes don't take effect until the next Start.
 7. **Samples** and **Sample Rate** update live as packets arrive.
 8. Tick **Show data** to render a hex dump of the most recent packet (incoming bytes, before any augmentation) in the lower panel.
 The hex string is formatted on the receive thread; expect some throughput cost on high-rate streams.
 Leave off in production.